Comparing BioRestorative Therapies (BRTX) & Its Competitors

-BioRestorative Therapies (NASDAQ:BRTX – Get Free Report) is one of 20 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare BioRestorative Therapies to similar businesses based on the strength of its profitability, dividends, institutional ownership, risk, valuation, analyst recommendations and earnings.
+BioRestorative Therapies (NASDAQ:BRTX – Get Free Report) is one of 20 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare BioRestorative Therapies to similar businesses based on the strength of its dividends, profitability, risk, analyst recommendations, valuation, earnings and institutional ownership.

-69.4% of BioRestorative Therapies shares are owned by institutional investors.
-Comparatively, 61.4% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by institutional investors.
-21.6% of BioRestorative Therapies shares are owned by insiders.
-Comparatively, 28.6% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+69.4% of BioRestorative Therapies shares are held by institutional investors.
+Comparatively, 61.4% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
+21.6% of BioRestorative Therapies shares are held by company insiders.
+Comparatively, 28.7% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

+This table compares BioRestorative Therapies and its peers’ net margins, return on equity and return on assets.

 Analyst Ratings